pboyer306/BookSearchMERN18/README.md

 Please feel free to reach out to me in my contact information, or submit a pull request.

 ## Special Thanks
 Thanks to googleAI to helping me figure out these render errors.
-Also a huge thanks to StackOverflow and Reddit forums for helping fix the erros once I understood them.
+Also a huge thanks to StackOverflow and Reddit forums for helping fix the erros once I understood them.git add

 ## License